Menarche

 Menarche (/məˈnɑrki/ mə-NAR-kee; from Ancient Greek μήν (mēn) 'month' and ἀρχή (arkhē) 'beginning') is the first menstrual cycle, or first menstrual bleeding, in female humans.
 From both social and medical perspectives, it is often considered the central event of female puberty, as it signals the possibility of fertility.

-Girls experience menarche at different ages.
-Having menarche occur between the ages of 9–16 in the west is considered normal.
-Canadian psychological researcher Niva Piran claims that menarche or the perceived average age of puberty is used in many cultures to separate girls from activity with boys, and to begin transition into womanhood.
+Girls experience menarche at different ages, but the most common age is 12.
+Having menarche occur between the ages of 9–14 in the West is considered normal.

-The timing of menarche is influenced by female biology, as well as genetic and environmental factors, especially nutritional factors.
+The timing of menarche is influenced by female biology, as well as genetic, environmental factors, and nutritional factors.
 The mean age of menarche has declined over the last century, but the magnitude of the decline and the factors responsible remain subjects of contention.
 The worldwide average age of menarche is very difficult to estimate accurately, and it varies significantly by geographical region, race, ethnicity and other characteristics, and occurs mostly during a span of ages from 8 to 16, with a small percentage of girls having menarche by age 10, and the vast majority having it by the time they were 14.